A Sober Living Home Vs. Residential Rehab: Which Is Best For Your Sobriety?

 Following graduation from the detox program, they may then decide to attend residential rehab for substance abuse treatment for up to a month or more.

-After leaving drug rehab, clients often move into a sober living house.
+After leaving drug rehab, clients often move into a sober living house in Coral Springs.
 Living in a recovery residence is a transitional stage, helping a person to go from active substance abuse to living a life of recovery and responsibility.

 Is it possible that a sober house could fulfill the needs met by a traditional addiction treatment center?
 When it comes to sober living vs rehab, it might be possible that a formal treatment facility is not always necessary for all people seeking addiction recovery.